CoFH/cofh.github.io/docs/phytogenic-insolator/index.md

 ### Input and output
 Items and fluids can enter and exit a phytogenic insolator through its sides.
-Every side of an insolator may correspond to one of its input slots (and possibly its input tank), one of its output slots, or certain slots/tanks at the same time.
+Every side of an insolator may correspond to one of its input slots, its input tank, one of its output slots, or certain slots/tanks at the same time.

 A phytogenic insolator can automatically transfer items out of any sides that directly correspond to one of its output slots.
 This is called auto-output.
 It